#How to customize your workspace on screener.in for analyzing stocks like a pro

 4. How To Add Financial Parameters To The Default Financial Information

 This step is actually pretty simple.
-All we need to do is type the financial parameter/ratio in the text box adjacent to “Add Ratio”.
+All we need to do is type the financial parameter/ratio in the text box below “Add Ratio to table”.
 Please see the screenshot below.

 We will select debt to equity and that is it.
-Just as you select this option it will be added to your default financial information as highlighted in the green box below.
+As you select this option, it will be added to your default financial information as highlighted in the green box below.

 We need to repeat this process for all other parameters listed in point 3 above and finally your layout will be customized as shown below.